-- 14. Set the basic sails while under power/at anchor, or mooring (head to wind, hoist main sail first), set appropriate luff tensions, and flake halyards; - 15.
+- 14. Set the basic sails while under power, at anchor, or mooring (head to wind, hoist mainsail first), set appropriate luff tensions, and flake halyards; - 15.
 Apply Rules 5 through 18 of the Collision Regulations as applied to a vessel under sail; - 16.
-Act as crew responding to commands while demonstrating the proper techniques of beating, reaching and running; tacking and gybing; heading up, bearing away, luffing and heaving to; using the following commands and responses:
+Act as skipper and crew while demonstrating the proper techniques of beating, reaching and running; tacking and gybing; heading up, bearing away, luffing and heaving to; using the following commands and responses:

+Commands

+Responses

-Commands Responses Alert
+Alert

 "Head Up"

 "Bear Away"

 "Ease Sheets"

 "Harden Sheets"

-"Ready About" "Ready" "Helms-a-Lee"
+"Ready About"

+"Ready"

+"Helms-a-Lee"

-"Ready to Gybe" "Ready" "Gybe Ho"
+- "Ready to Gybe" "Ready" "Gybe-Ho"

-- 17. As crew, assist the skipper in the management of the sail plan for different wind conditions and points of sail while keeping the vessel under control, either at the helm or controlling the sails by: - a) Reefing and shaking out the reef in the mainsail, - b) Reefing and shaking out the reef, or changing the headsail, - c) Easing or hardening sheets to achieve sail trim appropriate for the point of sail and conditions; - 18.
-Demonstrate in response to the skipper's actions/commands, while under sail, the Triangle Method Crew Overboard procedure.
-Consider the crew overboard is wearing a PFD and able to assist him/herself; - 19.
+17. Demonstrate, as skipper and crew, the management of the sail plan for different wind conditions and points of sail while keeping the vessel under control, either at the helm or controlling the sails by: - a) Reefing and shaking out the reef in the mainsail, - b) Reefing and shaking out the reef, or changing the headsail, - c) Easing or hardening sheets to achieve sail trim appropriate for the point of sail and conditions; - 18.
+Demonstrate the skipper and crew action/commands from the time a member of the crew falls overboard without warning, until the crew is safely recovered.
+Consider the crew overboard is wearing a PFD and able to assist him/herself.
+Include the following minimum actions: - a) Sound alarm "Crew Overboard!", - b) Deploy marker and buoyant object(s), - c) Appoint and maintain a look out, - d) Triangle method of return (under sail), - e) Describe at least two methods of getting a person out of the water and back aboard; - 19.
 In response to a Crew Overboard situation, both assisted and unassisted, bring the vessel into irons.
-Start the engine, lower or furl sails as required to gain control of the vessel, ensuring on-board control of all lines, and manoeuvre the vessel under power for a successful Crew Overboard recovery; - Note: Both Performance Objectives (PO's) 18 and 19 above must be completed in reasonable time without losing sight of the victim or marker in the water. - 20.
-Lower or furl sails while under power or at anchor or a mooring
+Start the engine, lower or furl sails as required to gain control of the vessel, ensuring on-board control of all lines, and manoeuvre the vessel under power for a successful Crew Overboard recovery; - Note: Both Performance Objectives (PO's) 18 and 19 above must be completed in reasonable time without losing sight of the victim or marker in the water.
+For these manoeuvres the crew can consist of three or more, but the student is to describe the actions to be taken if one member of a two-person crew falls overboard also, with the vessel under sail. - 20.
+Lower or furl sails while under power or at anchor or a mooring.